GiovanniGrotto/Enemy-pathFinding/README.md

 https://user-images.githubusercontent.com/80478590/147410319-f3c3f685-1333-413e-b3af-b61752f0dcd0.mp4

-This project was born to emulate the behaviour of AI in games like Clash of Clans, I decided to make myy own simple version of it.
+This project was born to emulate the behaviour of AI in games like Clash of Clans, I decided to make my own simple version of it.

 # Getting Started with Create React App